- Studying at APU

 - What airport in Japan should I fly in to?

 - The closest major international airport to APU is Fukuoka Airport.
 If you are arriving in Japan at other airports (such as Narita, Haneda or Kansai), you can take a domestic flight to Oita Airport or Fukuoka Airport.
 (Limited flights between Oita Airport and South Korea are also available).
-Arrival assistance will be provided at Fukuoka Airport and Oita Airport on specified dates.
+Arrival assistance will be provided at Fukuoka Airport on specified dates.

 - Can my family accompany me when I travel to APU?